 The World’s Biggest Game is Taking Over These Cities in Summer 2026

 While the action happens on the pitch, the real magic of the tournament lies in the host cities.
-From the sun-drenched beaches of Miami to the historic cobblestone streets of Boston and the electric skyline of New York City, Independent Collection Hotels & Resorts offers the perfect home base in every major soccer hub.
+From the historic cobblestone streets of Boston to the electric skyline of New York City, Independent Collection Hotels & Resorts offers the perfect home base in every major soccer hub.

 Here is your guide to experiencing the FIFA World Cup™ like a local.